The Bushey Academy takes its commitment to safeguarding and promoting the welfare of children and young people very seriously.

 The S9 Child Protection Policy and the Prevent Strategy covers all information and academy procedures in the light of any issue involving radicalization and extremism.

-Each week in whole school assembly, the academy has a Safeguarding Tip of the Week.
+Each fortnight in whole school assembly, the academy has a Safeguarding Tip.

 The following documents and website links provide wider detailed advice and support students to keep themselves safe at all times, both in and out of school: